Generic Name: hydroxyprogesterone (hye-drox-ee-proe-JES-ter-one KAP-roe-ate)

 Pharmacologic Class: Hydroxyprogesterone

-Hydroxyprogesterone caproate injection is a man-made hormone of progestin.
-It is used in pregnant women to help lower the risk of giving birth too early (preterm birth or giving birth less than 37 weeks of pregnancy). hydroxyprogesterone is given only to pregnant women who are pregnant with one baby and who have had a preterm delivery of one baby in the past.
+Hydroxyprogesterone caproate injection is a man-made progestin hormone.
+It is used in pregnant women to help lower the risk of giving birth too early (preterm birth or giving birth less than 37 weeks of pregnancy).
+Hydroxyprogesterone is given only to pregnant women who are pregnant with one baby and who have had a preterm delivery of one baby in the past.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For hydroxyprogesterone, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to hydroxyprogesterone or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Hydroxyprogesterone caproate injection is not indicated for children younger than 16 years of age.
 Safety and efficacy have not been established.